 Creating the Ultimate Outdoor Space

-There are countless DIY home makeover projects you can conduct outside.
+There are countless DIY home makeover projects you can conduct in your outdoor space.
 If someone in your family loves to golf, consider adding a personal putting green in the yard for them to practice.
 You might be able to DIY this one, but professional installation only takes about a week to complete, too.
 Want to live a more sustainable lifestyle?
 Consider starting a vegetable garden.
 Not only will this help your family be more self-sufficient when it comes to produce, but it will also allow your kids the opportunity to experience the feelings of accomplishment that come with growing their own food from seeds.
 A flower garden can have the same effect!
+Or consider a whimsical fairy garden!
 And as an added bonus, all of these projects can really spruce up the look of your lawn.

 More often than not, the most effective DIY home makeover projects don’t require any complicated equipment at all.
 Consider the fact that condos undergo regular inspections to ensure they’re up to code.
 Why shouldn’t your home do the same with an organizational code?
 The best part is that there’s nothing stopping you from making this a family-wide project.
 Not sure where to begin?
 We’ve listed a few key steps below:

 - Pick a room to declutter and start sorting your items into broad categories (toys, craft supplies, etc.).

 - After everything is sorted into category piles, decide what will stay and what needs to be thrown away.

 - Utilize clear plastic containers and any shelving you have to sort items.
 Be sure to label your containers.